juji-io/datalevin/doc/transact.md

 Similarly, `fill-db` can be used to bulk load additional collections of prepared datoms into a DB that is not empty.
 The same caution on datoms preparation need to apply.

+The manual datoms prepared process is mainly about making up approximate entity IDs, which would not be too difficult if the numbers of entities to load is known ahead of time.
+See JOB benchmark to see [an example](../benchmarks/JOB-bench/src/datalevin_bench/core.clj).

 ## Transactable Entities in Datalog store